madMAx43v3r/chia-plotter/README.md

 bandwidth (550 MB/s) is splitted between the read and write operations.

 This sata edition aims to organize the tables so that one SATA drive reads while the other SATA drive writes, and vice versa.
+It has a slight bias on tmpdir so that the a faster sata or NVMe drive is best served as tmpdir.

+tmpdir requires 130 GiB, tmpdir2 requires 222 GiB.

 ## Install